spacemeshos/protocol/consensus/02-deepdive.md

 ### Tortoise beacon

 The Tortoise beacon uses a VRF-based protocol to generate a "weak coin" toss.
 In each round, each party calculates the output of a VRF based on their identity and the round number.
 Parties with a sufficiently low result publish their results and the lowest result wins.
-The value of the "coin toss" is one bit, e.g., the highest-order bit, of this lowest result.
+The value of the "coin toss" is one bit, e.g., the least significant bit, of this lowest result.

 If the lowest result comes from an honest participant, it will be published on time and everyone will receive this result, and all honest parties will agree on it.
 The "weak" nature of the coin comes from the fact that, in some cases, a dishonest adversary may "win" and be able to bias the results by, e.g., choosing not to publish their result, publishing it late, etc.

 In the case where all honest parties _do_ agree on the result of the "coin toss," they will all adjust their next round of votes on the blocks in question _in the same direction_ (e.g., "heads" means "vote yes"), and convergence will be achieved in the following round.
 In the case where an adversary successfully attacks the result, convergence will be delayed one round.
 Note that the honest parties only need to "win" this coin toss game once in order to achieve convergence, and over time the likelihood of this occurring only grows.

+Importantly, the Tortoise beacon _does not rely upon any previous data_ and, thus, does not rely upon consensus having been previously achieved or maintained.
+This is what enables the self-healing property.

+An astute reader will notice that, unlike, e.g., the Hare beacon, there is no random input to the Tortoise beacon VRF, since the input is just a node's identity and the current round number.
+This means that an adversary can grind on this identity and could possibly generate many identities to give them an advantage in biasing the weak coin toss.
+This is an area of active research, but our current thinking is that, in response, we should allow grinding on VRF identities but make it sufficiently expensive to do so.

 ### Compared to other protocols

-Blockchains based on Nakamoto-consensus, such as Bitcoin, also have this property, but it's much more difficult to achieve _without_ Proof of Work, as in the case of Spacemesh.
+Blockchains based on Nakamoto consensus, such as Bitcoin, also have this "self-healing" property: some node will always produce the next block (the ability to produce a new block doesn't depend upon consensus having been achieved in a prior round), and over time all nodes will always converge around the "longest chain."
+However, it's much more difficult to achieve _without_ Proof of Work, as in the case of Spacemesh.
 This is because, in most BFT-style protocols, if the network loses consensus for even a moment, it's impossible to re-establish consensus.
 In protocols that have committees that nominate a committee for the following round, for instance, without agreement on the current committee, there's no way for the network to reach agreement on the next valid committee.

 In a PBFT-style system, such as those based on HotStuff BFT, losing consensus in this manner might mean that different participants have a different view on which transactions are confirmed.
 Self-healing ensures that this cannot happen in Spacemesh.